| Feedback | Spreadsheet design tips |

 On this page ...

-[The auditing toolbar] - [Finding links to other workbooks] - [Highlighting cells containing formulas] - [Comments in cells] - [Cell or range names]
+[Finding links to other workbooks] - [Highlighting cells containing formulas] - [Comments in cells] - [Cell or range names]

 Errors and design flaws are very common in spreadsheets and it is important to be aware of steps that can be taken to design more reliable and robust models.
 Excel includes some tools which can be used to investigate spreadsheets and clarify the processes and calculations being performed.

-The Excel auditing toolbar
+The Excel auditing tools

-This toolbar contains nine tools to help interrogate cells and worksheets to find the order and flow of data through a model.
-To display the toolbar select Tools | Auditing | Show Audit toolbar.
+A section of the Formulas ribbon contains tools to help interrogate cells and worksheets to find the order and flow of data through a model.

 [1] Trace Precedents - if the current cell contains a formula, arrows will be drawn leading back to the source cells.